JamalMulla/ComposePrefs/README.md

 # ComposePrefs

+This is the M2 version of ComposePrefs.
+The M3 version can be found [here](https://github.com/JamalMulla/ComposePrefs3/).

 ComposePrefs is a preferences library for Jetpack Compose which makes it easy to implement preferences/settings in your Compose Android app.
 Preferences are created and positioned using an intuitive and easy to use API which follows a similar design to the existing Material Composables.
+ComposePrefs
-Currently, the library uses the Composables available from M2 as M3 is not quite stable enough to use.
-ComposePrefs uses [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) to store the actual preference data.
+uses [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) to store the actual preference data.